Environmental Assessment

 Clothing with PFAS - Raincoat

-Why Restricting PFAS?
+Why Restricting PFAS Chemicals?

 Because of human releases from the production, byproducts, and products waste, PFASs contaminate drinking water sources.
 The release of PFASs into the environmental bring public health concern, as some of these PFAS are: